On the cohomological dimension of kernels of maps to $\mathbb Z$: Preliminaries

 \subsection{Finiteness properties}

 Let $R$ be a ring.
-An $R$-module $M$ is of \textit{type $\FP_n$} if there is a projective resolution $\cdots \rightarrow P_1 \rightarrow P_0 \rightarrow M \rightarrow 0$ such that $P_i$ is finitely generated for all $i \leqslant n$.
-If $P_i$ is finitely generated for all $i$ we say that $M$ is of \textit{type $\FP_\infty$}.
-If, additionally, there exists $N$ such that $P_i = 0$ for all $i > N$ then $M$ is of \textit{type $\FP$}.
-A group $G$ is of \textit{type $\FP_n(R)$} (resp.~$\FP_\infty(R)$, $\FP(R)$) if the trivial $R[G]$-module $R$ is of type $\FP_n$ (resp.~$\FP_\infty$, $\FP$).
+An $R$-module $M$ is of \emph{type $\FP_n$} if there is a projective resolution $\cdots \rightarrow P_1 \rightarrow P_0 \rightarrow M \rightarrow 0$ such that $P_i$ is finitely generated for all $i \leqslant n$.
+If $P_i$ is finitely generated for all $i$ we say that $M$ is of \emph{type $\FP_\infty$}.
+If, additionally, there exists $N$ such that $P_i = 0$ for all $i > N$ then $M$ is of \emph{type $\FP$}.
+A group $G$ is of \emph{type $\FP_n(R)$} (resp.~$\FP_\infty(R)$, $\FP(R)$) if the trivial $R[G]$-module $R$ is of type $\FP_n$ (resp.~$\FP_\infty$, $\FP$).
 Note that $G$ is finitely generated if and only if $G$ is of type $\FP_1(R)$ for some (and hence every) ring $R$.

-A group $G$ is of \textit{cohomological dimension at most $n$ over $R$} if the trivial $R[G]$-module $R$ admits a projective resolution of length $n$.
-The \textit{cohomological dimension} of $G$ over $R$ is the minimal $n$ such that $G$ is of cohomological dimension at most $n$; in this case we write $\cd_R(G) = n$.
-If no such $n$ exists, then we define $\cd_R(G) = \infty$.
+A group $G$ is of \emph{cohomological (resp.~homological) dimension $n$ over $R$} if the trivial $R[G]$-module $R$ admits a projective (resp.~flat) resolution of length $n$, and it does not admit a projective (resp.~flat) resolution of length $n-1$.
+In this case, we write $\cd_R(G) = n$ (resp.~$\hd_R(G) = n$).
+If no such $n$ exists, then we define $\cd_R(G) = \infty$ (resp.~$\hd_R(G) = \infty$).
+The following result shows that the (co)homological dimension of a group is detected by group (co)homology with coefficients in an appropriate module.